 Calculation of the activation barrier for CO dissociation on Cobalt Fischer-Tropsch Catalysts

-renewable synthetic fuel
+Renewable synthetic fuel

 This is an example of a catalyst for "renewable synthetic fuel" using hydrogen derived from renewable energy and carbon dioxide as feedstocks.